VijayVignesh1/Monocular-3d-Hand-Pose-Estimation/README.md

 # Monocular-3d-Hand-Pose-Estimation
-Implmentation of Monocular 3d Hand Pose Estimation using ResNet architecture. :smiley: <br>
+Implmentation of <b> Monocular 3d Hand Pose Estimation </b> using ResNet architecture. :smiley: <br>
 The dataset used is FreiHAND dataset which follows the MANO format for the poses. <br>
 Hence, this model can be easily integrated with SMPL-X or SMPL-H models. :wink: <br>